- Google Chrome may be the most used web browser in the world, with more than 5 billion active users. But it also has its weaknesses.

 - Clear the cache data: Open Chrome for iPhone or Android.
-Click on the three horizontal dots on bottom right corner, tap on History.
+Click on the three horizontal dots in the bottom right corner, and tap on History.
 Then, tap on Clear Browsing Data.
-Ensure Cached Images and Files as well as Cookies, Site Data are selected.
+Ensure Cached Images and Files, as well as Cookies, Site Data, are selected.
 Tap on Clear Browsing Data button.

 Fixing Google Chrome Keeps Logging Out Issue Once and for All

 The Chrome keeps signing out issue is a very common problem faced by many Chrome users across all platforms.
 While it is annoying, it can be fixed, as explained in the article above.
 It is very important to follow the troubleshooting steps in order, and we hope that they have helped you fix the annoying problem.
 If the problem persists, you can temporarily switch to other Chromium-based browsers like Microsoft Edge, Opera, Vivaldi, or Brave until Google releases a solution for Chrome.